Jubba8713/my_website1/content/blogs/Project1.md

 [fivethiryeight.com](https://fivethirtyeight.com/features/dear-mona-followup-where-do-people-drink-the-most-beer-wine-and-spirits/)
 published an article on alchohol consumption in different countries.
 The data `drinks` is available as part of the `fivethirtyeight` package.
-Make sure you have installed the `fivethirtyeight` package before proceeding.

 ```{r, load_alcohol_data}
 library(fivethirtyeight)
 data(drinks)
 ```

-What are the variable types?
-Any missing values we should worry about?

-There is 1 character variable and 4 numeric variables.
-No missing values to worry about.
+## Exploring the data with the skim command

 ```{r glimpse_skim_data}
 drinks %>% skim #Skim the data for variable types and missing values.
 ```

-There is 1 character variable and 4 numeric variables.
-No missing values to worry about.

-Make a plot that shows the top 25 beer consuming countries
+### Finding the top 25 beer consuming countries

 ```{r beer_plot}
 #Create a plot to show the top 25 beer consuming countries